 When someone else acts in a careless, reckless, and negligent way—and it causes you to suffer injuries—Texas personal injury laws allow you to hold the at-fault party responsible.
 This means you can collect compensation for the physical and emotional injuries and financial losses you suffered.
 A personal injury lawyer in League City can help.

 At D. Miller & Associates, PLLC, our personal injury attorneys can evaluate your situation and explain your legal options based on the strength of your case.
-We will explain your right to compensation and how we can help you get it in a way that you will understand.
+Our League City personal injury lawyers will explain your right to compensation and how we can help you get it in a way that you will understand.
 If we believe you have a valid case, we will handle the claims process for you on a contingency basis.
 You pay no legal fees until we win money for your damages.

 Call our team today at 713-850-8600 for a free case review with a League City lawyer.